It's done: Jimmy Butler trade to Philadelphia completed

 Butler is the obvious headliner to this trade, though there will be some adjustments for the 76ers to make now that the deal is finally done.

+"We're excited to have these guys come in," Wolves coach Tom Thibodeau said.
+"With Robert and Dario, that they've started on a good team, they'll help."

-The deal between the teams was struck on Saturday, though couldn't become official until Monday when the NBA had what's known as a trade call - where all the terms of the swap are reviewed to ensure the deal is permissible under league rules.
+The deal between the teams was struck on Saturday, though it couldn't become official until the trade call Monday.

-It ends a two-month saga where there was no doubt that Butler was going to get traded out of Minnesota.
-He told the Timberwolves shortly before training camp that he wanted to be moved, which forced Minnesota's hand because it was obvious that Butler would not re-sign there next summer.
-So the options were move him for something, or lose him for nothing.
+It ends a two-month saga during which there was no doubt that Butler was going to get traded out of Minnesota.
+He told the Timberwolves shortly before training camp that he wanted to be moved, which forced Minnesota's hand because it was obvious that Butler would not re-sign next summer.
+So the options were to move him for something, or lose him for nothing.

 "He loves to win," Fultz said.
 "He's going to do whatever it takes to win."